njoyard/yarm/USAGE.md

 Overriden !
 ```

+You can also remove any write handler (POST, PUT, PATCH and DELETE) using the `.readonly()` method on a resource.
+This is mainly useful for resources defined using helpers (like `yarm.mongose` and `yarm.native`).

 All method handlers receive the Express request object as their first parameter (with all facilities enabled by Express or any middleware used before yarm), and a callback as their last parameter.
 The PUT and PATCH handler receives an additional boolean argument which indicates whether the request is a PATCH request (the handler is common because both methods work in a very similar way).

 Calling the callback with an Error object as its first argument will make yarm send a HTTP 500 response, with the error message as the response body.